sirajms5/Calculator-React.js/README.md

 # Calculator-React.js
-This is a calculator application developed by using HTML, SCSS, React.js
+This is a calculator application developed by using HTML, SCSS, and React.js

 -----
 Screenshot for running program: